 About Cari Tusing

 I study rural livelihoods, land politics and dispossesion in Latin America, specifically the aftermaths of land titling for indigenous and campesino communities.
-More broadly, my work examines rural peoples relationships to land in north-eastern Paraguay through political economy and ecology.
-By documenting the material and ontological impacts of land inequality, I seek to understand the ways that rural Paraguayans navigate and contest land grabbing and changing livelihoods.
-I also study up to examine how elites (Brasiguayos transnational farmers and Paraguayans) gain and hold land in rural Paraguay.
+More broadly, my work examines rural peoples' relationships to land, landscapes, and each other in north-eastern Paraguay through political economy and ecology.
+By documenting the impacts of land inequality, I seek to understand the ways that rural Paraguayans implement, navigate and contest land grabbing and their changing livelihoods through my ethnographic research with elite ranchers, campesinos, and indigenous Guarani.
 I am particularly interested in how this plays out along differences of class, race, ethnicity, gender and language.

 Tusing, Cari.
 La ética y la alteridad: una reflexión sobre la memoria y el destino de Estados Unidos.
 Huellas de Estados Unidos / #02 / Febrero 2012; 105-115.